 You may already know how tarot cards work — or at least, what they are.
 A tarot deck is a classic set of 78 cards that fall under the category of major or minor arcana.
 From there, the cards are divided into four suits (Wands, Cups, Swords, and Pentacles).
 Tarot cards are studied and interpreted by expert readers, primarily to speak to a person's life story.

 Oracle cards, on the other hand, are more free-wheeling from the set structure of tarot.
 An oracle deck can essentially be whatever the creator of the deck wants it to be — they pick how many cards are in it, what sorts of imagery it'll use, and what purpose it's supposed to serve.
 There are many different types of oracle decks that come in all shapes, sizes, and functions.
-The basic set up is that they have images and words, along with a book that explains ways in which a reader should interpret them.
+The basic set-up is that they have images and words, along with a book that explains ways in which a reader should interpret them.

 To understand oracle decks better, I spoke to Aarona Lea Pichinson, the author and co-creator of the Moon Deck, which is an oracle deck that's supposed "to help ritualize the path to self-love," Pichinson says.
-Readings of the Moon Deck will be given at the Rubin Museum's Year of the Future cocktail party on Thursday, Feb.
-22, in New York City, which will be full of spiritual forecasters celebrating the museums upcoming exhibitions, including The Second Buddha: Master Of Time, and I got a preview of what to expect from the oracle deck.

-Because tarot takes study and is a more rigidly set deck, Pichinson says, oracle decks are "maybe more accessible for more people."
-Oracle cards can be a variety of things, from affirmations to work with the elements to more spiritual guides.
+Because tarot takes time to study and is a more rigidly set deck, Pichinson says, oracle decks could be "maybe more accessible for more people."
+Oracle cards can be a variety of things, from affirmations to work with the elements to spiritual guides.
 Each card in the Moon Deck, for instance, has a write-up and ritual attached to it, so it prompts actions and accountability "to participate in [a reader's] own development and healing."
 What the flexibility of oracle cards means, she says, is that more creative people are getting into the making and reading of oracle decks, "where you can really bring a fusion of one's teachings on a personal development and spiritual path into something visual, digestible, and experiential."

 Pichinson explains that oracle cards are like tarot in that they are "directive tools," so they offer guidance, clarity, and a new perspective — often pointing you toward something you already knew, but needed an outside vision on.
-"It's helped me to get a little more clear and connected to an answer I'm seeking and remembering that the answers are in me, and these cards really help direct that," she tells me.
+"It's helped me to get a little more clear and connected to an answer I'm seeking and remembering that the answers are in me, and these cards really help direct that," she says.

 Pichinson adds that if you want to make your own oracle deck, you should "start before you think you're ready."
-The Moon Deck didn't happen overnight: It took years of thinking, learning, writing down notes, and then doing the more literal physical work of writing and making the art for the cards.
+The Moon Deck didn't happen overnight: It took years of thinking, learning, writing down notes, and then doing the work of writing and making the art for the cards.
 "For me, it was a survival, that became a passion, that then became a profession," Pichinson says about her journey with cards.
 So if you never really felt tarot cards, there's a whole oracle world out there waiting for you to explore.